-The DOS-Command function available as part of Windows® (Win95/98) actually is a limited DOS-emulator, and it will not provide the required hardware-level access to the LPTx or COM port, even though it may execute the HS.exe program.
-I installed an excellent DOS x86-emulator (DOSBox, freeware).
+A DOS-Command function was available as part of Windows® Win95/98.
+It actually was a limited DOS-emulator, and it did not provide the required hardware-level access to the LPTx or COM port, even though it may execute the HS.exe program.
+I installed an excellent DOS x86-emulator (DOSBox, freeware for Windows, Mac OS, OS/2, Linux, etc.).
 It is geared towards DOS-games.
-The version I have (V0.73, May 2009) unfortunately doesn't support LPT ports (the serial COM-port supposedly works).
+The version that I used (V0.73, May 2009) unfortunately doesn't support LPT ports (the serial COM-port supposedly works).
 The LA0BX software requires a simple HamCom-type interface as described further below.
 Like the Apple II program mentioned above, the RX/TX interface is at TTL-level, rather than using a sound-card (though if you crank up the audio output of your RX, you may get these Hell-printers to work without an additional interface).

 Fig. 2: start-up screen and a "help" page of the LA0BX Hell-software for DOS